-International students must submit their application via ApplyTexas and must answer all questions on the application accurately and completely.
+International students must submit their international application via our homepage at tamut.edu and must answer all questions on the application accurately and completely.
 If the university grants a student admission on the basis of incorrect information or omitted facts, which, if known, would invalidate the applicant’s eligibility, that student’s admission is invalid.
 The completed application, additional forms, official transcripts from all previous colleges and universities, and official transcripts showing high-school graduation, and supporting documents constitute the basis upon which authorities determine eligibility for admission.

-- not a permanent resident of the U.S.
+- are not a citizen or permanent resident of the United States or

 Texas A&M University - Texarkana requires that international applicants show proof of successful completion of a course of study equivalent to that required of a U.S. citizen.

 Foreign Credential Evaluation

 Students applying for International Admissions will be required to obtain a Foreign Credential Evaluation if their former or current high school or university is located outside of the United States.
 An official transcript (or other required academic documents) directly from the university or high school will be sufficient for an in-house evaluation to be completed.
 Texas A&M University-Texarkana will accept Foreign Credential Evaluations from evaluation providers in NACES or AICE.
 Transfer applicants should have their college or university transcripts evaluated course by course.
 For freshmen applicants, high school transcripts need only be evaluated to determine U.S. high school equivalency.
 For Graduate Admissions, the bachelor's degree earned at a foreign institution must be equivalent to an accredited U.S. institution four-year degree.

 Documentation needed to getting your I-20 Documentation (submitted to the Office of International Studies)